xitu/gold-miner/article/2021/5-advanced-typescript-tips-to-make-you-a-better-programmer.md

 * reducing bugs, by writing more explicit and understandable code
 * pack more value into your code without reinventing the wheel.

-If you already know these, then congrats!
-You’re a TS Legend — maybe share some of your wisdom with me in the comments ([and read my other article with 5 seperate tips](https://levelup.gitconnected.com/5-tips-for-better-typescript-code-5603c26206ef)!).

 Here’s 5 advanced TypeScript tips that will allow you to write better TypeScript Code.

----

 #### 1. The “is” operator / Type Guards